 With the Select Objects tool active, click inside of the 2nd floor room to select it and click the Open Object edit button.

-For the purposes of our example, this is set to 24".
+For the purposes of this example, this is set to 24".

-The appearance of the dialogs may vary, depending on what version of Home Designer you are using.
+The appearance of the dialogs may vary depending on what version of Home Designer you're using.

-Uncheck Auto Rebuild Roofs so that the program will not automatically rebuild the roof if you make future changes that affects the roof, such as to exterior wall positions or ceiling heights.
+Uncheck Auto Rebuild Roofs so that the program will not automatically rebuild the roof if you make future changes that affect the roof, such as to exterior wall positions or ceiling heights.

-The Auto Rebuild Roofs feature is not available in Home Designer Essentials version of the software.
+The Auto Rebuild Roofs feature is not available in the Home Designer Essentials version of the software.